 This gastropod has a highly probable Identification.
 I have confirmation that Trepospira sphaerulata is found in this and nearby limestone layers.
 Based on the nodes visible on the top of the last whorl, a local fossil gastropod expert gives this as a likely identification.
 This specimen comes from the Pine

 First described by Norwood and Pratten in 1855, Shansiella carbonaria is a very common fossil gastropod.
-The species existed from 306.95 until 295 million years ago.
+The species existed from 306.95 to 295 million years ago.
 The genus Shansiella, first described by Yin in 1932, existed from 360.7 until 254 million years ago.
-The genus described after the species is
+Originally the species was named Pleurotomaria carbonaria.

 Amphiscapha is a common fossil in Parks Township.
 It appears often as a flat spiral within shale.
 This particular specimen was accompanied by two Meekospira.
 I used a pair of engineering tweezers to remove some matrix from the sides of the larger of the two Meekospira.
 First described in 1942